juh2600/juh.gay/src/essays/words-about-colors.md

 ## Overuse of high-visibility colors

 This topic was the reason I started this article.
 I recently began mentoring an FRC team, and attended a couple of competitions over the past few weeks.
-One of the other teams at the event had settled on high-vis yellow jumpsuits as their uniform, and this irked me.
+One of the other teams at the events had settled on high-vis yellow jumpsuits as their uniform, and this irked me.

 I went to find a meme and do a crappy edit job on the text, but this showed up first and it's close enough: